Abhishek1IT/Chat-App/README.md

 ---

-## Typing Indicator Feature
-- Real-time typing indicator: see "typing..." when the other user is typing in the same chat window.

----

 ## Notes
 - Make sure MongoDB and both servers are running (or use Docker Compose)
 - CORS is configured to allow requests from the frontend
 - For best experience, use the app in two browser windows with different users
 - The AI Chatbot is always available at the top of the Users list after login

----

-## Changelog

-### March 30, 2026
-- AI Chatbot is now always visible at the top of the Users list (after login)
-- Removed "Chats" page; all chat access is now via the Users list
-- Cleaned up inline styles; all avatar/chatbot styles are now in CSS files
-- Navbar only shows Users, Profile, and Logout
-- Docker Compose setup and environment variable usage improved
-- README updated for new usage and structure